Details of the aid

 Municipal aid for rent payment can be granted for a maximum duration of 12 months.

-The call to request this aid is currently closed.
-The last call was open from 12 June to 7 December 2018.
+The call to request this aid is open until 5 December 2019.
 This application period may be closed early in the case of budget exhaustion.

 This aid may not be awarded for the same monthly payments of the current year as other aid or benefits from public administrations or entities that have the same purpose.
 In case of duplication of benefits for the same monthly payments, a partial or total revocation will be made in accordance with the duplicity that has been committed.